MIDL-Conference/midl-website-2021/pages/social.md

 ## Get Together

 At the first day of the conference, after listening to all the exciting presentations, we open the roof top bar for you!
 Enjoy a cocktail in a unique location above the roofs of Lübeck.
 And yes - there will be cocktails!
 There are barkeepers waiting for you to mix your favourite drink with you - live!
-To be prepared for the cocktails you can find everything you need to add to your [grocery list](resources/BK_MIDL_Recipes_20210707.pdf) here
+To be prepared for the cocktails you can find everything you need to add to your [grocery list](resources/BK_MIDL_Recipes_20210707.pdf) and particular the unique signature drink [MIDL mule](resources/BK_MIDL_Mule.pdf)

 ## Gala Event